1laurelverma/1laurelverma/README.md

 - :telescope: I’m a pre final year Computer Science and Engineering Undergrad student at the Indian Institute of Information Technology, Sri City.
-- :seedling: I’m a web developer and coding Enthusiast.
+- :seedling: I’m a software developer and coding Enthusiast.

 ### :zap: Connect with me